 Each time an event compromises the managed services (damage to the systems and/or networks, water/energy crises etc.), the Group companies notify the competent authorities to facilitate the coordination of interventions.

 The problem of cyber threats to the IT networks is also a key issue, as it could potentially cause our systems to malfunction or shut down.
-We are therefore a stable member of the Computer Emergency Response Team (CERT), coordinated at national level by the Ministry for Economic Development, the ECHO project (European network of Cybersecurity centres and competence Hub for innovation and Operations), designed to set up a European network of cybersecurity competence centres, and the H2020 ATENA project, which is concerned with the security and resilience of digital infrastructures.
-We also cooperate with the Network and Information Security (NIS) Authority of the Italian Ministry of the Environment and the National Computer Crime Centre for Critical Infrastructure Protection (CNAIPIC) of the Italian Ministry of the Interior.
+More specifically, in 2020, via our Cyber Security Unit, we adopted a model in line with the request made by the public institutions: an operational structure of the Computer Security Incident Response Team (CSIRT) has been activated and the NIS (Network Information Security) Authority has been put into operation.
+Lastly, we continue our commitment to the ECHO project (European network of Cybersecurity centres and competence Hub for innovation and Operations) programme for the establishment of a European network of Cybersecurity competence centres and to the H2020 ATENA project concerned with the security and resilience of digital infrastructures.